Keller researcher selected for 2026 DHA Academic Degree Program

+CONGRATULATIONS to Michael Aderman who was competitively selected for the 2026 Defense Health Agency (DHA) Academic Degree Program.

-Michael Aderman, a member of the Orthopaedic and Sports Medicine Research team at Keller Army Community Hospital, was competitively selected for the 2026 Defense Health Agency Academic Degree Program from more than 200 highly qualified applicants.
+Aderman, who was selected out of more than 200 highly qualified applicants, is a member of the Orthopaedic and Sports Medicine Research team at Keller Army Community Hospital.

+“It was incredible to learn that the work I have done in my role so far and the potential I have to continue to improve health care delivered to our active-duty service members and cadets was recognized and supported by the DHA,” said Aderman.
+“I could not have been more excited to receive this news, and I am eager to continue incorporating the material learned from this doctorate program into the research I conduct through DHA, Keller, and U.S. Military Academy throughout my career.”

+The Academic Degree Program (ADP) is one of two paths provided under DHA Competitive Programs.
+ADP offers the opportunity for professional development through competency building and focused academic study.
+The purpose is to enhance the culture of professional development and support the agency’s overarching goal of fostering a learning organization.

 |Date Taken: